Total TimePrep/Total Time: 30 min.

 - Sour cream and salsa

-- In a large skillet, cook beef over medium heat until no longer pink; drain.
-Stir in taco seasoning.
-In a small saucepan, cook refried beans over medium-low heat for 2-3 minutes or until heated through.
+- In a large cast-iron or other heavy skillet, cook beef over medium heat until no longer pink; drain.
+Stir in taco seasoning; remove from skillet and set aside.
+Wipe skillet clean.

 - Spoon about 1/3 cup of beans off-center on each tortilla; top with 1/4 cup beef mixture.
 Sprinkle with cheese.
 Fold sides and ends of tortillas over filling and roll up.